What is an Annuity?

 When you purchase an annuity, you typically make a lump-sum payment or a series of payments to an insurance company or financial institution.
 In return, the annuity issuer promises to provide regular payments to you, either immediately or at a future date.

-There are different two types of annuities:
+The two types of annuities:

 Immediate Annuities